Selma's Investment Strategy: Part 1 - Investment Philosophy & Portfolio Creation

 - Other investments: Selma takes a comprehensive look at your existing investments and their risk profiles.
 If a significant portion of your portfolio leans towards high-risk assets, Selma might suggest balancing it out with a more conservative approach to ensure overall stability.

 - Real estate and mortgage: Selma evaluates the risk associated with your property holdings and mortgages.
 If the combined risk of your real estate and other investments is elevated, or if your mortgage outweighs your property's value, Selma might suggest a more cautious investment strategy.
 Additionally Selma excludes real estate from your investment mix if you already own property.
-As your property value and real estate investments have the same kind of risks (they react sensitive to changes in the interest rates)
+As your property value and real estate investments have the same kind of risks (they react sensitively to changes in the interest rates).

 - Loans and money you owe: Selma checks if the money you owe is covered by assets or not.
 If it looks like you have to sell (parts) of your investments to cover your debt, Selma recommends you a lower risk for your investments.

-- Short-term financial goals: Selma makes sure money you'll need in the next three years is kept safe and easy to access.
+- Short-term financial goals: Selma makes sure the money you'll need in the next three years is kept safe and easy to access.
 Selma checks if you can pay those short term expenses from your cash and your monthly savings amount.
 If not, Selma reduces the risk of your portfolio.

 - Your cash buffer: This is the money set aside for unexpected costs.
 While we typically suggest having a buffer equivalent to 3-6 months of expenses, the ideal amount can vary based on individual circumstances and comfort levels.